IvannLovich/todoList-Client/README.md

 ### Considerations

-Ours recomendations is you create a Python' virtual enviroment one so you shouldn't install all libraries localy.
+Ours recomendations is you create a Python' virtual enviroment so you shouldn't install all libraries localy.
 The application has to folder, "back" where is the backend and "front" where is the user interface

 - For install the virtual enviroment execute in a terminal: